bfxy/bfxy-elevator/docs/source/using_the_elevator.rst

 +--------------------------------------------------+-------------------------------------------------+

 ..
 NOTE::
-   Travel carefully under the influence of alcohol or other substances as the elevator may fly into space and never come back.
+   Travel carefully under the influence of alcohol or other substances, as the elevator may fly into space and never come back.
 Jokes aside, be responsible and seek for assistance if you feel you may need any.

 Operation